jacobwilliams/NumDiff/README.md

 #### To Do:

 - [ ] General code cleanup
-- [ ] Computing the nonlinear sparsity pattern
+- [x] Computing the nonlinear sparsity pattern
+  - [x] Specified by the user
   - [x] Assume all elements `true`
   - [x] Three random points within variable bounds
 - [ ] Computing the linear sparsity pattern